jyutzler/Bridge-Systems/system.md

 If opener bids the a major you cannot support, rebid opener's first suit or NT to imply the other major.

+### Support Doubles
+Unless overruled elsewhere, after opener bids a suit, responder bids another suit, and RHO overcalls, a double shows three-card support for responder.
+If RHO doubles, a redouble shows 3-card support for responder.
+Eschewing the support double shows 4-card support.

+Support Doubles are on through 2♠.

 ### Card-Showing Doubles
 In a competitive auction below game, a double is card-showing.
 Partner is requested to do something intelligent, such as: